Tetra IDBS E-Workbook Connector

 DataWeave

 The DataWeave language is a functional language for performing transformations between different representations of data.
-As we use it, it can take XML, CSV or JSON data and convert it to one of these formats.
-This gives us a powerful tool to allow individual customers to programmatically tailor exactly how their data in the TDP should be mapped to specific IDBS spreadsheets while minimizing the security risks that a language like Python might pose.
+It can take XML, CSV or JSON data and convert it to a supported DataWeave format.
+This functionality provides a powerful tool to programmatically tailor exactly how your data in the TDP should be mapped to specific IDBS spreadsheets while minimizing the security risks that a language like Python might have.

 Actions, Scripts, and Templates

-Script: A script holds the code logic (DataWeave or ElasticSearch Query) that is to be executed a part of an action call.
+- Script: A script holds the code logic (DataWeave or Query DSL query) that is to be executed as part of an action call.
 A script must be part of a template.

 Action Dataflow